Trump declares 'hate has no place in our country,' as Dems demand recall of Congress

 One of them was the home of his grandparents in Allen, Texas, where authorities shut down streets following the shooting.

-U.S. Immigration and Customs Enforcement, responding to online speculation, said Sunday the federal agency does not conduct immigration enforcement operations "during tragedies."
+Also on Sunday, U.S. Immigration and Customs Enforcement, responding to online speculation, said the federal agency does not conduct immigration enforcement operations "during tragedies."

 CLICK HERE FOR THE FOX NEWS APP

-ICE spokeswoman Leticia Zamarripa says the statement was issued Sunday afternoon in an effort to dispel "false rumors."
+ICE spokeswoman Leticia Zamarripa said the statement was issued Sunday afternoon in an effort to dispel "false rumors."

 Zamarripa says ICE agents immediately responded to aid local and state law enforcement officers as the shooting unfolded.